 For three years Uma tailored ladies’ garments by hand … it was a struggle to get everything done…She applied and received a small loan from Opportunity’s partner, ESAF, which she used to purchase a sewing machine.

-Here the intervention she received is described – the loan to purchase a sewing machine.
+Here, the intervention she received was the loan to purchase a sewing machine.

 But the hard work paid off … a thriving, profitable business that began with a single sewing machine.

 Then we learn how much the microloan has helped Uma.
 She was not only transforming her life and the lives of her children, but she was also able to employ others.
-The focus in this section is the transformation as the result of the help.
+The focus in this section is the transformation resulting from the help.

 “I never stop working,” she says.
 “If you don’t do anything, you can’t get anything – do hard work and you will move forward.
 It’s every woman’s responsibility.”